Final: Cache simulation

 Think about how to intelligently debug and test your program.
 Running immediately on the entire input gives you little insight on whether it is working (unless it is way off).
 To do this create separate memory tests (you can see the text format above) to ensure cache size, cache associativity, block size, and miss penalty are functioning correctly.
 You do not need to turn them in, but they will help tremendously.

 You can also implement additional unit tests.
-See src/cache.rs
+See src/cache.rs for an

 example of a unit test.